Chart Color Schemes

 Collingwood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the Collingwood (Vic.) statistical area (Lv2) is around 11,160, reflecting a growth of 1,981 people (21.6%) since the 2021 Census which reported a population of 9,179.
-This increase is inferred from AreaSearch's resident population estimate of 11,145, based on examination of ABS' latest ERP data release in June 2024 and validation of an additional 122 new addresses since the Census date.
-The area's population density ratio is 8,787 persons per square kilometer, placing it within the top 10% nationally according to AreaSearch.
-This growth exceeds both national (9.7%) and state averages, marking Collingwood as a regional growth leader.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods, with other drivers such as interstate migration and natural growth also being positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+As of Feb 2026, the estimated population of the suburb of Collingwood (Vic.) is around 11,162, reflecting an increase of 1,983 people since the 2021 Census.
+This growth represents a 21.6% increase from the previous population count of 9,179.
+The change was inferred from AreaSearch's resident population estimate of 11,145 following examination of ABS' latest ERP data release in June 2024 and an additional 124 validated new addresses since the Census date.
+This results in a population density ratio of 8,789 persons per square kilometer, placing Collingwood in the top 10% of national locations assessed by AreaSearch.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, with interstate migration and natural growth also being positive factors.
+The suburb's growth rate of 21.6% since the 2021 Census exceeded both the national average (9.9%) and the state average.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period, with the area expected to grow by 6,881 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 61.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and utilising VIC State Government's Regional/LGA projections released in 2023 for areas not covered by this data.
+Exceptional growth is predicted over the period from 2026 to 2041, with the area expected to grow by 6,881 persons based on aggregated SA2-level projections, reflecting an increase of 61.5% in total population over these 17 years.

 Frequently Asked Questions - Population